Friday, October 31, 2025

 The Midea U Inverter Window Air Conditioner features a unique design that allows you to open the window when it’s installed.
 While it was recently recalled, the units available for purchase have been repaired, and it remains one of our top AC picks.

+It cools powerfully and efficiently.
 Like the Frigidaire, the Midea U uses inverter technology to achieve impressive efficiency numbers.
-It’s the first window AC to receive the Energy Star “Most Efficient” certification and remains one of only a few models to receive that designation.
+It was the first window AC to receive the Energy Star “Most Efficient” certification and remains one of only a few models to receive that designation.
 It consumed 9.6 kWh over a 24-hour period, which works out to 0.4 kWh each hour.
 Based on average electricity rates, it will cost you about 51 cents to run it for an eight-hour day.
+I was also impressed with how quietly the AC runs.
+The sound meter registered 48 decibels while it was operating at its highest setting.

 Best for large rooms